 If you have Silver, Gold or Platinum status with either program, the price drops to $109.
 Top-tier Delta Diamond Medallion and United Premier 1K members get a free CLEAR membership.

 Through a Credit Card

 Alternatively, you can get discounted membership rates if you hold a specific credit card.
 If you have a Delta- or United-branded credit card, you get a discounted $109 rate.

 American Express Platinum and Business Platinum Card Members get a $179 statement credit each calendar year when using their card to pay for a CLEAR membership.
 American Express Green Card Members get a $100 statement credit.

-Students can get a four-year membership to CLEAR for only $50, coming out to only $12.50/year.
-This is a great deal and a no-brainer in my opinion!
+Students can get a four-year membership to CLEAR for only $50 per year.

 CLEAR offers a free two-month trial.
 If you do not want to continue to use the service, just make sure you cancel before the trial ends.

 - Click through a cashback portal (up to $6 extra value)

 - Enroll for a free two-month trial; or click through the Delta, United or student page for discounted membership